-The College will assist Five College students to the extent reasonably practicable and will coordinate efforts with the Title IX coordinator at the complainant's home institution to ensure resources and supports are provided to the complainant.
-For example, the College can accompany the complainant to a meeting with the home institution's Title IX coordinator or to a court hearing, and can offer resources, support and remedial or protective measures available on Mount Holyoke's campus.
+The College will assist Five College students to the extent reasonably practicable and will coordinate efforts with the Title IX coordinator at the reporting party's home institution to ensure resources and supports are provided to the reporting party.
+For example, the College can accompany the reporting party to a meeting with the home institution's Title IX coordinator or to a court hearing, and can offer resources, support and remedial or protective measures available on Mount Holyoke's campus.
 The College does not have the authority or ability to enforce remedial and protective measures or sanctions on other campuses.
+For more information on how to report to another one of the Five Colleges: fivecolleges.edu/riskmgmt/compliance1/title-ix.

 In some cases, a student may choose to seek a leave of absence or a reduced course load; these actions may, in turn, affect a student's immigration, visa and/or financial aid status.
-In such cases, the Title IX coordinator, deputy Title IX coordinators and/or division of student life staff will connect students with the applicable College department or unit so that they may obtain relevant information and assistance.
+In such cases, the Title IX coordinator, deputy Title IX coordinators and/or Division of Student Life staff will connect students with the applicable College department or unit so that they may obtain relevant information and assistance.

 For more information, support and assistance, and the arrangement of a broad range of remedial and protective measures, contact the Title IX coordinator, deputy Title IX coordinators or anyone in the Division of Student Life, located in Suite 205 of Blanchard Hall or by calling 413-538-2550.
-Dean of students staff members are responsible reporters and are therefore required to report information disclosed to them about the Gender-Based and Sexual Misconduct Policy violations to the Title IX coordinator.
+Dean of students staff members are responsible reporters and are therefore required to report information disclosed to them about the Gender-based and Sexual Misconduct Policy violations to the Title IX coordinator.